apaz-cli/pgen/README.md

 * `/`  - Try to match the left side, then try to match the right side.
 Returns the first that matches.
 Otherwise fail.
 * `&`  - Try to parse, perform the match, but rewind back to the starting position and return SUCC.
 Otherwise fail as usual.
-* `!`  - Try to parse, return SUCC on no match and fail on match.
+* `!`  - Try to parse, and then rewind.
+Returns SUCC on no match and fail on match.
 * `?`  - Optionally match, returning either the result, or SUCC if no match.
 Does not cause the rule to fail.
 * `*`  - Match zero or more.
 Returns SUCC.
 * `+`  - Match one or more.
 Returns SUCC, or fails if no matches.